Some common orb-weaving spiders in eastern Australia

 There are other spiders in this group.
 It’s pretty safe to call them Golden Orb Weavers.

 In northern Australia they can get pretty big.
-The spider in the picture at right, for example, was about the size of my outstretched hand.
+The spiders shown above, for example, were both about the size of my outstretched hand.

 Living in the tropical north of Australia, these handsome critters make very strong — and big — orb webs.
 Their web is so strong that some indigenous people have found some clever uses for them.
 For example, they might swing a stick through their webs, tangling up the spiders and their webs, and use those spidery tangles to lure and trap fish.